servalproject/serval-dna/README.md

    has two parts: a *manifest* that describes the content, and the *payload*, which is the content itself.
 Each bundle has its own unique cryptographic identifier that allows any recipient to verify that it has not been tampered with.
+A bundle's payload may be encrypted by the author so that only the designated recipient can read it.

- * The **[MeshMS][]** messaging service is implemented using Rhizome as its transport, with each thread represented as a pair of bundles, one for each direction.
-At present, the MeshMS logic is implemented in Java within the [Serval Mesh][batphone] Android app, but is planned to be re-implemented in C as part of Serval DNA (see [issue #28][]).
+ * The **[MeshMS][]** messaging service sends short text messages using Rhizome as its transport.
+Each message thread is stored and carried in a pair of journal bundles, one for each direction (ply).

  * **[Serval Infrastructure][]** services may optionally be deployed on any devices in the mesh to expose external services to mesh subscribers and vice versa